About integer-valued variants of the theta and 6j symbols: Classical version

-The following relation is well known: { } The above $\ClebschGordan$ and $\ThreeJSymbol$ coefficients coincide with those used by Mathematica.
-The arguments $j_1, j_2$, and $j$, in this formula, are spin variables (half-integers).
+{\bf From the function $\gon$ to special Clebsch-Gordan and Wigner $3j$ symbols.} { The relation expressing Clebsch-Gordan coefficients in terms of $3j$ symbols (and conversely) is recalled in the appendix, eq.~\ref{3jtoCG}.
+We write it here using in-line Mathematica notations.} { } The arguments $j_1, j_2$, and $j$, in this formula, are spin variables (half-integers).
 Remember that the arguments of the $\gon$ functions, called $a,b,c,\ldots$ in the previous sections, are twice the spin variables.
 The spin $j$ is allowed to take values from $|j_1-j_2|$ to $j_1+j_2$ and the (half-integer) arguments $m_i$ run from $-j_i$ to $+j_i$, one has also $m=m_1+m_2$, otherwise the Clebsch-Gordan coefficient vanishes.
-If both $j_1$ and $j_2$ are integers (the so-called orbital case), $j$ has to be an integer as well, and choosing arguments $m_1=m_2=m=0$ is allowed; one can therefore consider the values obtained by { } An explicit expression for (\ref{special_Clebsch_def}) was obtained long ago, see \cite{BiedenharnLouk}\footnote{The authors of \cite{BiedenharnLouk} attribute this expression (formula 3.194 of their book) to Racah; notice that they call ``Wigner coefficients" what everybody nowadays would call ``Clebsch-Gordan coefficients".}.
-Simple manipulations allow one to rewrite this expression as follows in terms of the $\gon$ function: { } Notice that the $\cos$ term in (\ref{special_Clebsch}) is either $0$, or a sign ($\pm 1$), and that these special Clebsch-Gordan coefficients vanish if $(j_1,j_2,j)$ is not an admissible triple, in particular if $j_1+j_2+j$ is odd.
+If both $j_1$ and $j_2$ are integers (the so-called orbital case), $j$ has to be an integer as well, and choosing arguments $m_1=m_2=m=0$ is allowed; one can therefore consider the particular values { } { An explicit expression for (\ref{special_Clebsch_def}) was obtained long ago, see formula 3.194 of the book \cite{BiedenharnLouck}, vol VIII,} the authors attribute this expression to Racah --- notice that they call ``Wigner coefficients" what everybody nowadays would call ``Clebsch-Gordan coefficients". { Using eqs.~(\ref{gonexpression}), one can then rewrite their expression in terms of the $\gon$ function and therefore express the above particular Clebsch-Gordan coefficients as follows}: { } Notice that the $\cos$ term in (\ref{special_Clebsch}) is either $0$, or a sign ($\pm 1$), and that these special Clebsch-Gordan coefficients vanish if $(j_1,j_2,j)$ is not an admissible triple, in particular if $j_1+j_2+j$ is odd.
 From a computational point of view, their evaluation in Mathematica using the function $\gon$ (as defined in section \ref{gon:definition}) is about ten times faster than the one using the built-in \text{ClebschGordan} function.

 Notice that since we know how to write the $\gon$ function (with three arguments) in terms of sums of coefficients of an inverse and shifted Hilbert matrix, one can also relate the special Clebsch-Gordan coefficients (\ref{special_Clebsch_def}) to Hilbert matrices by using the formulae of section \ref{sec:Hilbert}.